 Please visit plymouthsoftware.com for details of my professional services.

 Help with your code

-For direct, one-on-one support for your code, or to discuss a larger development project, I offer software strategy consulting sessions through Plymouth Software, which can be booked and paid for online.
+For direct, one-on-one support for your code, or to discuss a larger project, I offer professional software consulting services through Plymouth Software.

-Saying no to people does not come naturally to me.
-For years, though, I have spent most of my time saying yes to people's requests, but got nothing done myself.
+Saying "no" does not come naturally to me.
+For years, though, I have spent most of my time saying yes to people's requests - but got nothing done myself.

 People often ask me to do other things.
 I sincerely wish them the best, and that I could help more, but I must say no, because I need to focus on these things in my life.

 Last updated : January 2023.